Ongore99/clean-architecture/README.md

 - AuthorizationException ```(src/Domain/Common/Exceptions/AuthorizationException.cs)``` -> Should be thrown when user is not aunthorized. *Mapped to Status Code 401*
 - NotFoundException ```(src/Domain/Common/Exceptions/NotFoundException.cs)``` -> Should be thrown when entity is not found.
 Use ```First()``` method from ```BaseRepository``` to automatically throw this exception when entity is not found. *Mapped to Status Code 404*
 - InnerException ```(src/Domain/Common/Exceptions/InnerException.cs)``` -> Should be thrown when something unexpected happen and should not be dislpayed on the screen. *Mapped to Status Code 500*
 - DomainException ```(src/Domain/Common/Exceptions/DomainException.cs)``` -> Should be thrown when something expected happen and should be dislpayed on the screen.
-Should be *Mapped to Status Code 400*
+It is abstract class so you need to create specific Business Exception that will inherit DomainException.
+See example: ```TransferAccountLimitExceededException```. *Mapped to Status Code 400*

 ### Validation
 [Fluent Validation Library](https://fluentvalidation.net/) used in this template for request dto validation.
 Validator logic contains in Request Dto file itself.
 Fluent Validation [integrated with Swagger](https://anexinet.com/blog/asp-net-core-fluentvalidation-swagger/) to show what validation the Dto has: